IntentSoftware/docs/articles/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 Leave the name with its default value of `Domain` and click `DONE`.

-This is where you will model your "business domain" using an [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) class relationship diagram which Intent Architect will use to generate C# classes and ultimately a database schema.
+This is where the "business domain" will be modelled using a [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) class relationship diagram which Intent Architect will use to generate C# classes and ultimately a database schema.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/create-domain-package.mp4"></video></p>

 ### Create the Domain Entities

-This PetClinic application's business domain requires the following [entities](https://en.wikipedia.org/wiki/Domain-driven_design#Building_blocks) (concepts) to be modeled:
+This PetClinic application's business domain requires the following [entities](https://en.wikipedia.org/wiki/Domain-driven_design#Building_blocks) (concepts) to be modelled:

 - `Pet`
 - `Owner` (to which a `Pet` "belongs to")